OSCE to monitor Azerbaijani, Armenian troops’ contact line | News.az

 OSCE to monitor Azerbaijani, Armenian troops’ contact line

-The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops on Jan.
-16.
+The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops Jan.
+12, said Azerbaijan’s Defense Ministry Jan.
+11.

-Azerbaijan’s Defense Ministry said in a message on Jan.
-15 that the monitoring will be held under the mandate of the OSCE chairperson-in-office personal representative along the line of contact near Sarijali village in Azerbaijan’s Aghdam district, according to the message.
+The monitoring will be held under the mandate of the OSCE chairperson-in-office personal representative along the line of contact in the direction of the Ashagi Veysalli village of Azerbaijan’s Fuzuli district, said the ministry, Trend reports.

-On the Azerbaijani side, the monitoring will be held by Ghenadie Petrica and Simon Tiller, who are field assistants of the OSCE chairperson-in-office personal representative.
+On the Azerbaijani side, the monitoring will be held by field assistants of the OSCE chairperson-in-office personal representative Hristo Hristov, Simon Tiller and representative of the High Level Planning Group, Major Javit Elias.

+On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring will be carried out by field assistant of the OSCE chairperson-in-office personal representative Peter Svedberg and head of the High Level Planning Group, Colonel Hans Lampalzer.

 News.Az